tharindu-b-hewage/openstack-gc/experiment/experiment-design.md

 ### Workload sampling

+#### Trace normalization

 First, we derive a normalized arrival trace. i.e. We calculate normalized values for the followings in a given time point, `t`.

 Pre-values

 - `VCPU_MAX`: Maximum number of vcpu count in an arrived VM
 - `Count_MAX`: Maximum number of arrived VMs in a given time
 - `LIFETIME_MAX`: Largest VM lifetime

 At `t=t`